 * Level 5 – Fellow

 Up to Level 3 Licentiate the practicing judges must have completed the relevant seminars and in addition, L4 and above are also assessed against criteria prior to being awarded the level applied for.

 The APJA has around 130 members but not all are practicing as judges owing to their ongoing training needs.

 Newsletters are issued mostly on a monthly basis and are also directed at the ongoing information needs of judging skills.

 What the future holds

-Commencing in July 2020 a five-year strategic plan was begun and its writing currently underway with part some of the items are under development, such as the website and a Dictionary of Definitions (of subjects useful for photography clubs).
+Commencing in July 2020 a five-year strategic plan was begun and its writing is currently underway with some of the items under development, such as the website and a Dictionary of Definitions (of subjects useful for photography clubs).

 The strategic plan reviews each responsibility the association carries out.
-This includes the accreditation process, mentoring program, training modules and overall direction, review of ‘Judging Photographs’ manual, raise a Glossary of Terms, the encourage of new members to carry out actual judging at clubs, identify technology support for members, streamline treasury, appropriateness of badges and transition planning.
+This includes the accreditation process, mentoring program, training modules and overall direction, review of ‘Judging Photographs’ manual, raising a Glossary of Terms, the encourage of new members to carry out actual judging at clubs, identify technology support for members, streamlining treasury, appropriateness of badges and transition planning.